Can I add my own protocols?

 Can Stream decrypt Diffie-Hellman (SSL key) traffic?

-No. There is no way to capture Diffie-Hellman traffic, regardless if the
+There is no way to capture Diffie-Hellman traffic, regardless of whether the

 streamfwd binary is collecting data from a TAP or running on the host itself.

 Can I use Chef, Puppet, and other utilities to deploy and manage Stream configuration files?

 You can use Chef, Puppet, and other utilities to push the

 streamfwd binary out to universal forwarders.

 splunk_app_stream to retrieve the stream configuration.
 So in a Deployment Server + Stream Forwarder scenario we must actively maintain a connection from the universal forwarder (via Deployment Client mechanism, port 8089 by default on the Splunk host) and the

 Splunk_TA_stream (port 8000 by default on the

 splunk_app_stream instance).
 In a Puppet, etc. scenario, we must still maintain an active connection from the endpoint to the App for Stream host.